Why Vietnam Will Soon Be the New Business Hub of Asia

 Economy Growth

-Vietnam’s economy is always growing and began to grow faster due to the attracted attention from western companies seeking to transfer production from China.
-Hence recently, Vietnam has been known as the new manufacturing hub of Asia due to its low costs and high quality.
+Vietnam’s economy is always growing and has begun to grow faster due to the attention it has attracted from Western companies seeking to transfer production from China.
+Hence, recently, Vietnam has been known as the new manufacturing hub of Asia due to its low costs and high quality.

 The southeast country’s economy is also greatly affected by the increase in tourism and population.
-Vietnam population now in 2023 is around 98 million, with a speedy rise in the middle class and Vietnamese customer spending.
+Vietnam’s population in 2023 is around 98 million, with a speedy rise in the middle class and Vietnamese customer spending.

-These statistics and constant growth proves the economy of Vietnam is attractive to businesses worldwide.
+These statistics and consistent growth demonstrate that Vietnam’s economy is attractive to businesses worldwide.
 Therefore, it is a great factor to push Vietnam as the new business hub of Asia, especially developing cities like Hanoi & Ho Chi Min City.

 However, companies should consider trade credit insurance when doing business in Vietnam or working with Vietnamese enterprises.
 Trade credit insurance covers non-payments due to bankruptcy, insolvency, political risks, and government bans.
-As the country is expanding and dealing with more and more clients, there are more risks of unpaid costs due to various reasons.
-Locals and foreign businesses in Vietnam should purchase the insurance to avoid economic risks.
+As the country expands and deals with more and more clients, there are more risks of unpaid costs for various reasons.
+Locals and foreign businesses in Vietnam should purchase the policy to avoid economic risks.

 Increase In Talent

-Many professionals from all over the world are deciding to move to Vietnam due to the growing opportunity and increasingly diverse cities.
+Many professionals worldwide are deciding to move to Vietnam due to the growing opportunities and increasingly diverse cities.
 Businesses have begun to notice a large increase in young Vietnamese talent compared to the past Vietnam demographics.

 The increase in talent allows international companies to run in the Asian country with mainly local employees, which is a cheaper and economically better option.
 For example, a software engineer with five years of experience in Vietnam will cost a monthly salary of approximately US$2574.
 This value is almost half the salary of an employee in Singapore with the same experience and skills.
 In addition, Vietnamese employees are also known for their hard work and trustworthiness.